ghik/opinionated-scala/chapters/Traits.md

 val ab: A with B = ???
 ```

 Such type should be read as "something that is an instance of both `A` and `B`".
 Unfortunately, usage of `with` keyword is a bit accidental here, because its meaning is substantially different than in inheritance syntax.
-In particular:
+In particular, when `with` is used in a type declaration `A with B` then:
 * `A` and `B` can be arbitrary types, not just classes or traits
 * the order of types does not matter